gld1982ltd/pacbot/README.md

         _layouts/    -- a folder with all your layouts
 ```

-* Pacman will generate content from the `content` directory,
+* Pacbot will generate content from the `content` directory,
 * The resulting site will be placed in the `public` directory.
 * You can change the names of these folders from the command line, or in the `config.js` file.
 * Files or folders starting with `_` will not be processed into the `public` directory.